Addiction Treatment Program Overview

 Why is 12-Step meeting attendance recommended after graduating from the program?
 Wasn’t going through the treatment program enough?

-A study in the Journal of Substance Addiction Treatment (April 2014), along with other substance abuse research, shows that attending 12-Step groups after completing a treatment program increases lengths of abstinence.
+A study published in the Journal of Substance Abuse Treatment in April 2014 shows that attending 12-Step groups after completing a treatment program increases lengths of abstinence.

 Client’s Responsibility in Treatment